gpimblott/zxemulator/README.md

 ## License

-MIT License.
+Apache 2.0 License.
 See `LICENSE` file for details.